Illinois set to hike minimum wage to $15, highest in Midwest

 During more than two hours of debate Thursday, Republicans, who have long criticized high costs on business in the form of workers' compensation insurance and property taxes, complained the steep and costly wage ramp is another impediment to commerce.
 They argue it will cost jobs in a state where statistics show more than 60 percent of residents live within 40 miles of a state border.

-"People vote with the dollars, and they vote with the feet," said Rep. Randy Frese, a Republican from Paloma is west-central Illinois.
+"People vote with their dollars, and they vote with their feet," said Rep. Randy Frese, a Republican from Paloma in west-central Illinois.
 "Our region may see economic growth, but the growth will be on the other side of the border, which doesn't benefit Illinois."

 Guzzardi has repeatedly cited research showing no damaging economic effects where the minimum wage has increased.
 He said the only way to predict what will happen with an 82 percent wage hike in six years is to look at historical data.